What is Standard Operating Procedure?

 User Documents

-Standard Operating Procedures are represented as standard documents in the majority of the cases.
-This will be more educational helping the employees and users to understand a process in a systematic and repeatable way.
+Standard Operating Procedures are typically documented.
+This will be more educational, helping employees and users understand a process in a systematic, repeatable way.

-Examples: How to perform code review, How do set up a new vendor in the banking system, Employee onboarding, and exit procedures.
-For this scenario, you can use either Document360, Google Docs, or Microsoft Word (along with SharePoint, Microsoft Teams, Confluence, etc.) I’ll cover later why Document360 is a better option in this case.
+Examples: How to perform code review, How to set up a new vendor in the banking system, Employee onboarding, and exit procedures.
+For this scenario, you can use either Knowledge base, Google Docs, or Microsoft Word (along with SharePoint, Microsoft Teams, and Confluence).

 Check Lists (Business Process Automation)

 This is one of the common forms of SOPs.
-The majority of the time a procedure will have a predefined set of activities someone needs to perform in sequence.
+In most cases, a procedure has a predefined set of activities that must be performed in sequence.

 Examples: Blog publishing, pushing a new release into production, QA final sign-off process, and so on.
 For this scenario, you need to use some Business Process Automation (BPA) tools like Kissflow, Tallyfy, Process.st, etc